In a nutshell, keyword mapping is the process of assigning relevant keywords to the pages on your website, based on their intent and topic.

 You can check out the detailed audit of any page by clicking on a button in the upper right corner of the page's SEO info graph.
 Use it to have a convenient overview of both how well your content and your technical factors are optimized.

-Map the keywords to the pages of corresponding intent
+Map the keywords to the pages of corresponding searcher intent

-Remember how we talked earlier about identifying the intent behind those keywords you've collected?
+Remember how we talked earlier about identifying the intent behind those search terms you've collected?

-An informational blog post, a tutorial or a news article, will attract people whose priority will be to learn something, not necessarily to buy something.
+An informational blog post, a tutorial, or a news article will attract people whose priority will be to learn something, not necessarily to buy something.
 In that situation you'll have to include keywords with informational intent.
+Whereas a category page for selling something should be mapped to keywords with clearly transactional intent.

+It is convenient to group your keywords according to their types of intent.
 For example, you are creating a comparison article, which actually might combine informational and commercial intents (some call it investigational intent).
-So you could, for instance, cluster appropriate keywords together in a group called "Navigational intent".
+So you could cluster appropriate keywords together in a group called, for instance, "Navigational intent".
 In our situation that group should include keywords like "Which to buy..", "Which is better…", "Comparison…" etc.

 By clicking on the "Map" button in the pages graph, you can map the chosen keyword or a group of keywords to a specific page.